The images of things: these, like to films

 SUNDOGS refers to Nebensonnen, one of the last songs of Franz Schubert’s Winterreise (op.
 89, no 23), in which The Wanderer sees three suns in the sky.
 The suns he desires are the illusory ones, the parhelia, the refraction of sunlight by ice crystals in the atmosphere …

-The question erises how the pain of loss and longing are supported by illusions.
+The pain of loss and longing emerges as a phantom pain subsisting on illusions of which we have grown fond.
 Anderson/Helschinger are surveying traces, which 9/11 – the “Mother of all Events” (Baudrillard) – has left in their body archive and, 15 years later, re-reading the simulacra debate of those days.
 Using open source historical sound material from 9/11 attacks, SUNDOGS plays with paradoxes of images and of voices in form of a minimalistic vocal performance and processual installation.

 photos: Roberto Duarte

 a performance for two voices, some illusions and historical sound material

 [DCA TRACON September 11, 2001 KRANT Departure position] with references to Franz Schubert, Nebensonnen, Winterreise op.
 89, no 23

 concept, voice, performance – Jagna Anderson & Dodi Helschinger